-The broadcast industry is understandably focusing on the infrastructure of the future, and without doubt this will be based on IP.
+The broadcast industry is understandably focusing on the infrastructure of the future, and without doubt this will be based on IP, and built on standards like SMPTE ST 2110 and NMOS IS-04/05.
 That said, broadcasters have invested heavily in baseband (SDI) technology for many years.
-They have studios and control rooms full of excellent (and expensive) equipment, from cameras and monitors […]
+They have studios and control […]

 Within the broadcast industry, we have been seeing a progressive shift from baseband to IP and now, particularly within live production.
 One of the objectives is to improve the ability to generate content ever more cost-effectively, through better sharing of production resources and staff.
 To that end, virtualization of infrastructure […]